 Before getting to our troubleshooting guide, you should ask yourself…

 Yes, installation is pretty straightforward with the AutoCAD Desktop App and Installer, however, we’ve found through research and many-a-conversation with Autodesk support, that there are a couple of best practices to avoid issues with the installation:

 Make sure you’ve installed using the “Download Now” option:

 - Sign in using the appropriate credentials to manage.autodesk.com

-- Expand the left side pane and click Products & Services > All Products & Services.
+- Expand the left side panel and click Products & Services > All Products & Services.

 - Find, then expand AutoCAD and click View all included items